Antimatter543/flask-weather-exchange/README.md

 # flask-weather-exchange
 Data exchange system using flask for a school assessment.
+Hash user-authentication with a SHA-256 secured database for credentials.

 ## Install
 Clone the repo and create a venv / conda venv,